Shonshyn/BS-Tools-for-Mappers/Geo Materials/Shader Keywords/README.md

 - Here is where I will list information regarding what I figure out about shader keywords as I mess around with them over time.
 - I will list keywords found inside Chroma on this page.
 (For a larger, more-likely-to-not-work list, go [here](Unverified%20Keywords/README.md))
 - The shader names I will use are the shader names from Chroma, but I have provided a list of shaders that each Chroma shader uses in case they are cross-compatible.
+- If I didn't list a shader, I did not find any keywords for that shader.

 ### Stuff to keep in mind
 - I have not tested every keyword listed here.